 Zimbabwe Regional Information

 Wildlife such as hippo, buffalo, crocodiles, rhino, elephant and lion roam around the Zambezi Valley.
-Mana Pools is a well known park where there is a wide variety of game, and game walks and drives are very popular in this park.
-Canoe Safaris are one of the best in Southern Africa, and is the ideal way to get up close to the animals and nature.
+Mana Pools is a well-known park where there is a wide variety of game, and game walks and drives are very popular in this park.
+Canoe Safaris are one of the best in Southern Africa and are the ideal way to get up close to animals and nature.

 There are many camps along the banks of the Zambezi River which give you the ideal opportunity to catch tiger fish whilst viewing the game as well.

 The majestic Victoria Falls, or Mosi-oa-Tunya (the Smoke that Thunders), are found on the Zambezi River, between Zimbabwe and Zambia.
 Victoria Falls is one of the seven natural wonders of the world and were discovered by David Livingstone in 1855.
 They attract thousands of tourists every year, to walk in the beautiful rain forest and look at the scenic viewpoints of the falls, during the months of November to April (rainy season), you will get particularly wet and the sound of the falls will be almost deafening.
 Other attractions are to bungee jump off the Victoria Falls Bridge (111m high) and dive into the Zambezi River gorge or white water rafting below the fall in the rapids of the Zambezi River.
 For the non-adrenaline junkies, relax on a sundowner cruise above the falls or experience the flight of the angels giving you a stunning view of the falls from above.